-SYMBOL DESCRIPTION ISEN2_NB Individual current sensing for Channel 2 of the Northbridge VR.
-When ISEN2_NB is pulled to +5V, the controller will disable Channel 2 and the Northbridge VR will run single-phase.
-NTC_NB Thermistor input to VR_HOT_L circuit to monitor Northbridge VR temperature.
-IMON_NB Northbridge output current monitor.
+PIN NUMBER SYMBOL DESCRIPTION 1 NTC_NB Thermistor input to VR_HOT_L circuit to monitor Northbridge VR temperature.
+2 IMON_NB Northbridge output current monitor.
 A current proportional to the Northbridge VR output current is sourced from this pin.
-SVC Serial VID clock input from the CPU processor master device.
-VR_HOT_L Thermal indicator signal to AMD CPU.
-Thermal overload open drain output indicator active LOW.
-SVD Serial VID data bi-directional signal from the CPU processor master device to the VR.
-VDDIO VDDIO is the processor memory interface power rail and this pin serves as the reference to the controller IC for this processor I/O signal level.
-SVT Serial VID Telemetry (SVT) data line input to the CPU from the controller IC.
-Telemetry and VID-on-the-fly complete signal provided from this pin.
-ENABLE Enable input.
+3 SVC Serial VID clock input from the CPU processor master device.
+4 VR_HOT_L Thermal indicator signal to AMD CPU.
+Thermal overload open-drain output indicator active LOW.
+5 SVD Serial VID data bidirectional signal from the CPU processor master device to the VR.
+6 VDDIO VDDIO is the processor memory interface power rail and this pin serves as the reference to the controller IC for this processor I/O signal level.
+7 SVT Serial VID Telemetry (SVT) data line input to the CPU from the controller IC.
+Telemetry and VID-on-the-fly complete signal provided on from this pin.
+8 ENABLE Enable input.
 A high level logic on this pin enables both VRs.
-PWROK System power good input.
-When this pin is high, the SVI 2 interface is active and the I 2 C protocol is running.
+9 PWROK System power-good input.
+When this pin is high, the SVI 2 interface is active and the I C protocol is running.
 While this pin is low, the SVC and SVD input states determine the pre-PWROK metal VID.
-This pin must be low prior to the ISL6277 PGOOD output going high per the AMD SVI 2.0 Controller Guidelines.
-IMON Core output current monitor.
+This pin must be low prior to the ISL62771 PGOOD output going high per the AMD SVI 2.0 Controller Guidelines.
+10 IMON Core output current monitor.
 A current proportional to the Core VR output current is sourced from this pin.
-NTC Thermistor input to VR_HOT_L circuit to monitor Core VR temperature.
-ISEN3 ISEN3 is the individual current sensing for Channel 3.
-When ISEN3 is pulled to +5V, the controller disables Channel 3, and the Core VR runs in two-phase mode.
-ISEN2 Individual current sensing for Channel 2 of the Core VR.
-When ISEN2 is pulled to +5V, the controller disables Channel 2, and the Core VR runs in single-phase mode.
-ISEN2_NB NTC_NB IMON_NB SVC VR_HOT_L SVD VDDIO SVT ENABLE PWROK IMON NTC ISEN3
+11 NTC Thermistor input to VR_HOT_L circuit to monitor Core VR temperature.
+12 ISEN2 Individual current sensing for Channel 2 of the Core VR.
+When ISEN2 is pulled to +5V, the controller disables Channel 2 and the Core VR runs in single-phase mode.